New Blog

 people in general when it comes to recognizing the great harm that liberalism and the

-secular humanist agenda advanced by the Democrat party wrought in our communities.
+secular humanist agenda advanced by the Democrat party has wrought in our communities.

 Christians, however, ought to know better.